ScsUndefined/elasticsearch-reference-cn/s11/03_01_match_query.md

 > **Important**
 >
-> The `match_phrase_prefix` query is a poor-man’s autocomplete.
-It is very easy to use, which let’s you get started quickly with *search-as-you-type* but it’s results, which usually are good enough, can sometimes be confusing.
+>  The match_phrase_prefix query is a poor-man’s autocomplete.
+It is very easy to use, which let’s you get started quickly with search-as-you-type but it’s results, which usually are good enough, can sometimes be confusing.
 >
-> Consider the query string `quick brown f`.
-This query works by creating a phrase query out of `quick` and `brown` (i.e. the term `quick` must exist and must be followed by the term `brown`).
-Then it looks at the sorted term dictionary to find the first 50 terms that begin with `f`, and adds these terms to the phrase query.
+> Consider the query string quick brown f.
+This query works by creating a phrase query out of quick and brown (i.e. the term quick must exist and must be followed by the term brown).
+Then it looks at the sorted term dictionary to find the first 50 terms that begin with f, and adds these terms to the phrase query.
 >
-> The problem is that the first 50 terms may not include the term `fox` so the phase `quick brown fox` will not be found.
+> The problem is that the first 50 terms may not include the term fox so the phase quick brown fox will not be found.
 This usually isn’t a problem as the user will continue to type more letters until the word they are looking for appears.
 >
-> For better solutions for *search-as-you-type* see the [completion suggester](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters-completion.html) and
+> For better solutions for search-as-you-type see the completion suggester and